Arayoor

 Udiyankulangara, Neyyattinkara, Parassala are close.
 Dhanuvachapuram and Parassala are nearby railway stations.
 Malayalam is the local language and agriculture is the main occupation of the people.
 A large proportion of them work outside India, mainly in the Middle East.
 There is a cashew nut factory in the village.
 A village contains many man made ponds and is surrounded by agricultural land.
-The major crop cultivated includes Banana, Tapioca, cucumber(seasonal).
+The major crops cultivated include Banana, Tapioca, and cucumber(seasonal).